4 Structuring analytics projects

 # "C:\Program Files\R\R-Version\bin\x64\R.exe" CMD BATCH

-You can write a similar bash script on a Linux box.
-However, if you are dealing with more complicated systems, you may need developers to automate your process.
-Again, your context and available skill sets will tell you what direction to take.
+# --vanilla --slave ""C:\locationOfScript\YourRScript.R"If you are dealing with more complicated systems, you may need to rely on developers to automate your process.
+Your context and available skill sets will tell you what direction to take.

 4.7 Key concepts and chapter summary

-How you structure a problem is a critical component of the project management process.
-This becomes more important as projects grow in complexity and require more significant numbers of people to be managed.
-Any project can benefit from a systematic approach consisting of a few steps.
+Putting some thought into how you structure a problem is a key component of the process of project management.
+This becomes more important as projects grow in complexity and require larger numbers of people to be managed.
+Any project can benefit from a systematic process consisting of a few steps.
 I typically break these steps into six components:

 - Defining a measurable goal or hypothesis